dkp1903/dkprobes/src/pages/Tech/csr-ssr/index.md

 Now, each of these methods has their own set of advantages and cons:

 In case of SSR, the user is able to start seeing the content much faster - aka faster initial load.
 But now, the problem is, if you were to navigate to another route, such as /about, /education, each time, the new content has to be populated at the server, meaning that each time you wish to visit a new route, a request is sent to the server, the page is populated there, and the entire heavy HTML laden page is sent to the client.
 And every time, the JS is run to add interactivity.

 And this isn't a great thing, given the large amount of data transfer, which can slow down the process.

--- This article is in progress --
+Another good thing about SSR is search indexing.
+Since the content is already populated on the server, search engine crawlers are able to crawl the content, and thus, such websites gain a better footing in search results.

+In case of CSR, the first load will be slower, since the content will be populated only after all JS files have been downloaded and run on the client.
+However, there are no additional requests made to the server.
+Only the `index.html` file keeps getting repopulated when the user navigates to different routes.
+Thus, all subsequent loads are much faster.

+CSR isn't well suited for SEO.
+Search engine crawlers will see a blank page only on the server, which they crawl, and thus, aren't able to index the site based on the content it will carry when the JS is run.

+Can we get the best of both worlds?
+Wait for my next probe to find out.